dachande/typo3-bootstrap/README.md

 By default PHP 7.1 is installed/used on the virtual machine.
 You can however customize the installed PHP version by changing the list of installed packages and set the correct PHP version in the provisioning configuration.

 If you want to use PHP 7.2 for instance, just change `php_version` to `7.2` and change all occurences of `php7.1` to `php7.2` in the `requirements` section in `configuration.yml`.

+## TLS encryption

+TLS encryption is enabled by default.
+In order to avoid certificate warnings in your browser you'll need to import the custom CA certificate into your browser.
+The certificate is located in `/provision/ssl/certs/ca.crt.pem`

+Additional information on how to customize your hostname without breaking validation of the TLS certificate can be found in the network settings in `configuration.yml`.

+## Current limitations

+* Re-Provisioning the machine will clear the database.
+This is currently necessary as the *setup* command run from the *typo3cms* CLI will fail otherwise as it needs an empty database to perform its setup routine.

+## Planned features

+* Re-Provision without clearing the database.
+* Implementation of **TYPO3 Surf** for automated deployments.

 ## Credits